 Jaroslav is a Fellow of the Environmental Modelling and Software Society (iEMSs), member of the board of editors of the Journal Environmental Modelling and Software, former member of the EC Advisory Group for the FP7 Research Programme “People” and former chair of the Marie Currie Fellows Associations.
 His past academic affiliations include positions at the Technical University Zvolen (Slovakia), the University of Göttingen (Germany), the University of Milan (Italy), and the UFZ Centre for Environmental Research Leipzig-Halle (Germany).

-- An assessment framework for climate-proof nature-based solutions, Science of The Total Environment
+- An assessment framework for climate-proof nature-based solutions

 - Mapping Socioeconomic Exposure for Flood Risk Assessment in Italy